Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 - These two squads surrender a combined 48.7 points per game, 5.7 more than this contest's over/under.

-- The Huskies and their opponents have scored an average of 50.2 points per game in 2021, 7.2 more than Saturday's total.
+- Huskies games this season feature an average total of 50.2 points, a number 7.2 points higher than Saturday's over/under.

 - The 49.8 PPG average total in Buffaloes games this season is 6.8 points more than this game's over/under.